danielmititelu/danielmititelu.github.io/src/routes/raspberrypi/plant-water-system/index.md

 ---
-title: Project Leave no plant behind
+title: Leave no plant behind
 tags:
 - raspberrypi
 ---

-# Project: Leave no plant behind
+# Leave no plant behind

 This project is meant to keep my plants healthy while I go on vacations.